Listen to this article:

 The Hindu Mahasabha also became increasingly loyal to the British in the 1930s and 40s.
 Though this loyalist tendency existed earlier as well, some of its leaders had initially participated in Congress-led movements.
 However, from 1937 onwards, when Savarkar became its president and undisputed leader, the Mahasabha joined the Muslim League in competing for the crumbs thrown from the imperial table.

-The outbreak of the Second World War brought the differences among the nationalist forces out into the open.
+The outbreak of the Second World War brought the differences with the nationalist forces out into the open.
 While the Congress’s provincial ministries resigned in protest against the British government’s decision to make India a party to the War without her consent, Hindu Mahasabha leaders cooperated with the British and advocated that Indians participate in the war effort and join the Army.
 Savarkar, as president of the Mahasabha, appealed to the Hindus to “participate in all war efforts of the British government” and to not listen to “some fools” who “condemn” the policy as “cooperation with Imperialism”( Savarkar, Hindu Rashtra Darshan, pp. 203ff.)

 In private, Savarkar told the viceroy in October 1939 that the Hindus and the British should be friends and offered to have the Hindu Mahasabha replace the Congress if the latter ministries resigned from office.
 (Linlithgow, Viceroy, to Zetland, Secretary of State, October 7, 1939, Zetland Papers, Volume 18, Reel No. 6.)